Why is there a dollar limit for departmental purchasing?

 Do we have to buy from Historically Underutilized Business (HUB)?

 Departments are not required to buy from HUBs, but are strongly encouraged to utilize HUBs and request bids from them.
-It is important to make a Good Faith Effort to assist Midwestern State University in meeting established HUB goals regarding HUB expenditures.
+It is important to make a Good Faith Effort to assist Midwestern State University in meeting established HUB goals.

 We have some equipment that can only be provided by a specific vendor.
 Are we still required to get competitive bids?

 Proprietary Source purchasing represents the purchase of a specific item that is available from only one vendor who is the sole manufacturer and distributor of the item.
 The end user must submit a justification explaining the need for the item and why only this specific item will meet his/her needs.
 See Sole Source Justification Form.

 I need to send a tax exemption form to a vendor.
 Does purchasing need to send it or can I?
 Where is it located?

 The Tax Exemption Certificate can be sent by the ordering department.
-This form is listed under forms in this web-site.
+The form can be accessed "here".